utakamo/oasis/README.md

 |  luci-app-oasis |   This is a plugin to use AI chat from within LuCI's WebUI. (base software is oasis)  |
 <img width="943" alt="Image" src="https://github.com/user-attachments/assets/1c11fb13-2c44-4d23-818c-27fd17da9693" />

-> [!NOTE]
-> This software can be installed on all OpenWrt target devices.
-However, the dependent package lua-curl-v3 must be pre-installed or available for download and installation from the repository for the target device.

 ## How to install luci-app-oasis
 Dependency: oasis, lua-curl-v3, luci-compat